 Finally, to support sustainable family farming, we encourage our customers to shop at local farmers markets.
 This is a great way to actually see the people who are growing your food, locally.
 No mealy, chemical-filled tomatoes grown in hot boxes in California, no soil-damaging farming practices utilized to grow corn.
 Just small family farms.
 We also donate a portion of our profits to organizations that support sustainable agriculture, like Farm Aid and the West Michigan Environmental Action Council.
 That means when you purchase products or services from us, you’re supporting west Michigan's natural resources and family farms.

-At the end of the day, having a healthy yard is the biggest step many of us can take toward having a healthier planet.
+At the end of the day, having a healthy yard is the most tangible step many of us can take toward having a healthier planet.
 And by buying Good Sweet Earth products or services, the money you spend on organic yard care will have the potential to heal the planet well beyond the edge of your yard.
 Which then means we really can heal the planet, one yard at a time.

 For more information about lawn or garden services, or our organic Worm Compost, shoot us an email at office@GoodSweetEarth.com.